 Several interviewees discussed the role that religion plays in the discriminatory treatment of LGBT students, especially by their teachers.
-For example, Valini Leitch, a human rights defender at SASOD, recounted the circumstances of one student that SASOD helped who suffered discrimination from teachers and administrators who overtly invoked their personal religious views.
-Because she identifies as lesbian, they wanted to expel her.
+For example, Valini Leitch, a human rights defender at SASOD, recounted the circumstances of one student whom SASOD helped who suffered discrimination from teachers and administrators who overtly invoked their personal religious views.167 "Because she identifies as lesbian, they wanted to expel her.
 She was barred from going to classes.
 She was punished.
 The head teacher said she needs good beatings and prayers.
-Somebody wanted to throw holy water at her.
-He support of SASOD and a counselor at her school, that particular young woman was able to complete school and is now a professional photographer but, as Valini pointed out, "There are many stories that doesn't have [such a] happy ending."
+Somebody wanted to throw holy water at her."168 With the support of SASOD and a counselor at her school, that particular young woman was able to complete school and is now a professional photographer but, as Valini pointed out, "There are many stories that don't have [such a] happy ending."169

-Apatoa, an elected-leader in the indigenous community who also taught in a non-indigenous public school in Region 4 for ten years, witnessed multiple instances of other teachers espousing personal religious beliefs in school, including their views on non-normative SOGIE.164 "[People in] schools go around with these religious pamphlets," he said.
-165
+Apatoa, an elected leader in the indigenous community who also taught in a non-indigenous public school in Region 4 for ten years, witnessed multiple instances of other teachers espousing personal religious beliefs in school, including their views on non-normative SOGIE.
+170 "[People in] schools go around with these religious pamphlets," he said.
+171

 I see teachers doing this . . . in schools in Guyana, and there's nobody to represent the students.
 The parents can come in but there's a limit to what they can do.
 This is not just in indigenous schools but across the country.
 Teachers will say, "I'm a religious person.
 I'm in the right.
 I do the right thing."
 Nobody can challenge them; they are above the law.
-166
+172 behavior by teachers is often tolerated and the students from that particular incident "had no place to go to protest."
+174

-Apatoa claims that around 2005 or 2006 one teacher in the school where he was working made male students who appeared to have a non-normative SOGIE, "kneel down, [while] being told 'change your sexuality you must be masculine,' [and then] asked [them] to march like a solider [saying] 'you are male, not female, don't behave like a female."
-Apatoa said that based on his experience, that kind of behavior by teachers is often tolerated and the students from that particular incident "had no place to go to protest."
-168
+Apatoa claims that around 2005 or 2006 one teacher in the school where he was working made male students who appeared to have a non-normative SOGIE "kneel down, [while] being told 'change your sexuality you must be masculine,' [and then] asked [them] to march like a solider [saying] 'you are male, not female, don't behave like a female.'"
+Apatoa said that based on his experience, that kind of